-In this post, we take an in-depth look at the customer service vs customer experience question, clarifying the differences between the two.
+In this post, we take an in-depth look at the customer service vs customer experience question.
+We'll cover:

 What is customer experience?

-Whilst reading the post, a pair of trainers on the list really catches their eye, so they click the internal link to arrive on the trainers’ product page.
+- Whilst reading the post, a pair of trainers on the list really catches their eye, so they click the internal link to arrive on the product page.

-When placing the trainers in their basket, they wonder if they can be bought in blue and white, as well as the traditional red and white, so they initiate a live chat using the chat widget on the web page to ask a customer service agent.
+- When placing the trainers in their basket, they wonder if they can be bought in blue and white, as well as the traditional red and white, so they initiate a live chat using the chat widget on the web page to ask a customer service advisor.

-After chatting and understanding the customer’s enquiry, the agent escalates the live chat to a video chat interaction to show the customer the trainers in different colours.
+- After chatting and understanding the customer’s enquiry, the advisor escalates the live chat to a video chat interaction to show the customer the trainers in different colours.

-The customer is happy with the further information and thanks the agent, so the agent ends the interaction.
+- The customer is happy with the further information and thanks the advisor - the interaction ends.

 What is customer service?

-Unlike customer experience, customer service is an isolated event and only involves customer-facing departments, such as agents in your contact centre or employees in physical stores.
+Unlike customer experience, customer service is an isolated event and only involves customer-facing departments.

-It typically involves human contact with brands, but as artificial intelligence becomes more advanced, we are seeing more and more technology involved in customer service too.
-AI chatbots, for example, are increasingly used by businesses to deal with FAQs and field initial enquiries to the right agent.
+It typically involves human contact with brands, but as artificial intelligence becomes more advanced, we are seeing more and more automation involved in customer service too.

 Key differences between customer service & customer experience

-Now we know what customer service and customer experience are, let’s look in detail at the three main differences between them.
+Now we know what customer service and customer experience are, let’s explore the main differences between them.